fmnas/fmnas-site/README.md

 After testing the changes in the live test site environment, create a pull request on GitHub to merge the branch into `main`.

-The `.github/workflows/sync-test.yml` workflow merges `main` back into `test` after each merged PR.
-You should then `git fetch` and rebase your dev branch onto `origin/test` before another PR.
-Or if developing directly on `test` , `git pull` to get the merge commit.

 ### Initial build

 After checking out the repository, run: